Raiz Invest Super

 Systems and Technology Risk

-Raiz Invest Super relies on the integrity and reliability of the portfolio trading and administration systems used to manage your account.
+The Raiz Invest Superannuation relies on the integrity and reliability of the portfolio trading and administration systems used to manage your account.
 To minimise potential risks, established systems operated by experienced system providers are used.
-The system providers must have back-up arrangements and Business Continuity for Raiz Invest Super.
+The system providers must have back-up arrangements and Business Continuity Raiz Invest Superannuation.

 In the event that the systems fail, there may be delays in processing transactions or in accessing your investment capital and investment returns may differ from those that would have been achieved.